 It is important to note the distinction between clinical music therapy and the use of music as a therapeutic tool.
 In clinical music therapy, a credentialed music therapist uses music interventions to work with individuals to accomplish a specific goal.
 This work may be done one-on-one, in a group setting, or in clinical settings such as hospitals.
 However, we often see the presence of music in other capacities in a hospital setting.
-It is common to see an instrumentalist playing in a lounge, a patient listening to music on an iPod, or even a choir singing in a hospital lobby during the holiday season.
+Prior to COVID-19, it would be common to see an instrumentalist playing in a lounge, a patient listening to music on an iPod, or even a choir singing in a hospital lobby during the holiday season.

 In recent years, researchers have explored the effect of clinical music therapy and other musical interventions in improving our health and well-being.
 Their findings to date have been promising.